KhaledBadranDev/Hangman_game_without_GUI_python/README.md

 # Hangman-game-without-GUI

-This is a very simple hangman game made with python.
+This is a very simple hangman game made with python.<br>
 This Game can be run in the command line without a GUI.